dgruber/wfl/README.md

 but the _LD_LIBRARY_PATH_ needs to be typically set.
 For SLURM _libdrmaa.so_ often needs to be [build](https://github.com/natefoo/slurm-drmaa).

-Since C go is used under the hood (drmaa2os which uses go drmaa) some compiler flags needs to be set during build time.
+Since C go is used under the hood (drmaa2os which uses [go drmaa](https://github.com/dgruber/drmaa)) some compiler flags needs to be set during build time.
 Those flags depend on the workload manager used.
-Best check out the go drmaa project for finding the right flags. immeadiately
+Best check out the go drmaa project for finding the right flags.

 For building SLURM requires:

 ```bash